kailash-manasarovar/statement/docs/timeline/2026/april.md

 - I've had a couple of glasses of wine when I leave Steve.
 - He actually tells me to stop following him around as he walks away, which is a bit strange, but I think he's cross with me for wondering out loud if he and Yvonne aren't a little bit in love.
 - Although, now I realize Yvonne is probably an agent sent to annoy and frustrate him, to keep him on his toes.
-- In fact, she's probably working for [the ONLY Spymaster there is](august.md#god-is-the-spymaster) to make sure that nothing can really f**k things up, no matter how hard they try.
-- She is, after all, somehow related to my dad's mother's side of the family: *Margaret Murphy*.
+- He'd been bullying Yvonne and Gerardine quite a lot already.
+I don't think Gerardine's a spy.
+You never know though.
-- She does something to him that makes him reveal to everyone a very ugly and oppressive side of himself; something I bore the brunt of in Israel one time too.
+- Yvonne brings out an ugly and oppressive side of Steve, and so did Gerardine this course, something I too bore the brunt of in Israel in May 2025.
-- And then trying to get us together!
-Amazing.
-Someone's asleep at the wheel.
-- Anyway.
+- Perhaps women do it.
 - I walk back to CIA HQ, and it's about an hour's walk, and I feel like I have got my sense of direction back totally!
 - Since the poisoning in Dénia for brain-damaged porn-star requirements, I have had no sense of direction at all, I'm more clumsy than I've ever been, ... in fact I have a list of brain-damage symptoms which, as I was mentioning, if anyone gave the tiniest sh*t about - in law-enforcement terms for evidence and because being brain-damaged is no fun - would have got me analysed in detail and organized some healthcare, don't you think?
 - Instead, a random man at the beach does an impromptu test and never speaks to me again.